Ashwin-Rajesh/Cordic_accelerator/docs/cordic.md

 ---

-## CORDIC sequencing guide
+### Controlling the CORDIC core

-The CORDIC core does the computation and the sequencer gives appropriate control inputs to the CORDIC.
-These are the important points for controlling the CORDIC core
+The CORDIC core is a purely combinational unit that does the computation and the controller / sequencer gives appropriate control inputs to the CORDIC.
+These are the important points for controlling the CORDIC core.

+#### Inputs to the controller

+- Initial x value
+- Initial y value
+- Initiail angle (z) value
+- Hyperbolic / circular rotation system?
+- Rotation / vectoring mode?
+- Number of iterations

+#### Control logic

 | Port Name     | How to initialize?    | On each iteration?    |
 |---            |---                    |---                    |